infovirtuel/Atera-Report-Generator/README.md

 Desktop Search Engine for Atera

-Open-Source and free to use for Atera Customerw
+Open-Source and free to use for Atera Customers

 * 8-10 second search estimated for 16 pages of 50 pages